Lawrence, Jacob, b. 1917 d. 2000

 - Read the Finding Aid for this digitized collection

-- The bulk of the collection was digitized in 2007 and is available via the Archives of American Art's website.
-Materials which have not been scanned include books, miscellaneous printed material, and photographs of artwork.
+- A portion of the collection dating 1945-1995, donated between 1979-1997 was digitized in 2007 and is available via the Archives of American Art's website.
+Books, printed materials, photographs of artwork, and the addition received in 2012 have not been digitized.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.